Kanaderu/iotsite/docs/source/usage/api.rst

         "password": "password1"
     }

-A valid response will return the following:
+A valid response will return the following format:

 .. code-block:: json
     :linenos: